My Raspberry Pi 400 Keyboard Computer

 The "sda" in that line has to match the drive.
 On the Pi, it's "sda".
 When it's the only external drive plugged into a PC, it's "sdb".

 When the operating system automatically runs the "fstrim" command, the provisioning mode will change to "disabled" and remain that way.
-The next time it runs the command, it will fail.
+The next time it runs the command, it'll fail.

 This shell script can make it ready for the "fstrim" command again.
 Save it as a crontab owned by root ("crontab -e"):